-Black Powder Rifle Shooting-Pour in the powder, pack the .50-caliber ball, & test your skill with a muzzleloader, like the ones used throughout the Old West.
-(By Scouting America policy, Scouts must be 14 or older to fire muzzleloaders).
+Black Powder Rifle Shooting-Pour the powder, pack the .50-caliber ball, & test your muzzleloader skill like the ones used in the Old West.
+(Scouting America policy: Scouts must be 14 or older to fire muzzleloaders).
 The range features targets from easy to difficult, including a golf ball @ 40 yards.
-Tickets are available at the Trading Post (\$2.00 each = 1 shot).
+Tickets available at the Trading Post (\$2.00 each = 1 shot).

-Leader Blanket Shoot-To participate, you need to bring a craft you have made.
-It can be any type of craft, neckerchief slide, patch, etc. All crafts are placed on a blanket.
+Leader Blanket Shoot-To participate, bring a craft you have made.
+It can be any type: neckerchief slide, patch, etc. All crafts are placed on a blanket.
 A single elimination shoot-off will decide the winner.
 The winner gets first pick of the crafts.
 Everyone gets a prize.
 Friday 7:00-8:15 pm.
 Tickets are available at the Trading Post (\$2.00 each = 1 shot).

-Tomahawk Throwing-All Scouts are encouraged to try their hand at throwing the 'hawks in the traditional trapper style.
+Tomahawk Throwing-Scouts are encouraged to try their hand at throwing 'hawks in traditional trapper style.